 (a) Safety plans shall identify risk factors and intervention strategies for an individual youth.

 (b) Safety plans shall include specific organizations with whom this information shall be shared.

 (1) Programs providing transition services shall have policies and procedures that require documentation of the following:

-(a) All offense details, police reports, victim statement, initial and ongoing assessments, documentation that treatment services, clinical records and the safety plan have been reviewed.
+(a) All offense details, police reports, victim statements, initial and ongoing assessments, and documentation that treatment services, clinical records and the safety plan have been reviewed.